codyh587/borrow-a-fry/README.md

 ```console
 $ Install and run the Android build on an emulator? >> N  # ANDROID ONLY.
 Use if you're using an Android emulator for development purposes.
 ```
 10. **ANDROID ONLY**: Once your build finishes, navigate to the build on your Expo dashboard using your Android phone.
 Go under "Build artifact" and select "Install."
 This will install the APK file.
 Once the file is finished downloading, run the APK file and press "Install."
-Your device may indicate a security warning; ignore these warnings to install the app.
+Your device may indicate a security warning; ignore these warnings and install.
 Your app is ready to use!

 <br>